BM-Daniel/bm-daniel.github.io/README.md

 ## References
 The custom UI Design used for this website was designed by [Grey](https://github.com/KuunibeGracious/web_portfolio_design).
 It has both light mode and dark mode UI images.Contact him on [Instagram](https://www.instagram.com/graciouskuunibe/) for your custom UI Design

+---

-**NB:**: I don't know everything and I am willing to accept correction from you all.
+**NB:** I don't know everything and I am willing to accept correction from you all.
 Thank you